How To Install A Shower Base On A Wooden Floor? |Easy Steps

 Final Word

-Installing a shower base on a wooden floor is not a simple task unless you know how to do it.
+Installing a shower base on a wooden floor is not simple unless you know how to do it.
 And to give you complete awareness, we have explained each step of fixing a shower pan on a wooden floor in this article.
 Give extra attention while following the steps because any wrongdoing can result in costly replacement for you.

 I hope this article helps you in some way with how to fix a shower pan on a wooden floor.
 If yes, do check out other interesting posts on my blog.